eco-stake/restake/README.md

 You can run the autostaking script using `docker-compose` or using `npm` directly.
 In both cases you will need to provide your mnemonic in a `MNEMONIC` environment variable.

-Instructions are provided for Docker Compose and will be expanded later.
+## Instructions for Docker Compose

 ### Install Docker and Docker Compose